NREL provides information and resources on green banks for U.S. states, local jurisdictions, communities, and tribes.

 Green Bank Formation

-For example, Connecticut Green Bank is capitalized by a $.001/kilowatt-hour (kWh) surcharge to households in their electricity rates (resulting in a surcharge of about $10 per year per household), while the Montgomery County Green Bank received an approximate $14 million grant from the county that was part of a local utility merger process.
-As another example, the State of Nevada recently enacted the Nevada Clean Energy Fund (another term for a Green Bank) that established the authority and charter for the institution, but requires the Fund’s Board of Directors to be responsible for securing the necessary startup and capitalization dollars to launch the fund.
-Under the Nevada Clean Energy Fund model, a number of different sources can be targeted for startup and capitalization of the fund, including federal, state and private grants and bonds, and foundational support and high net worth individuals among others.
-In general, the implementation of a Green Bank typically follows a process of an early startup phase in which the institutional processes are put in place followed by a launch of the initial product to eventually expansion into multiple products and sectors.
+For example, Connecticut Green Bank is capitalized by a $.001/kWh surcharge to households in their electricity rates (resulting in a surcharge of about $10 per year per household), while the Montgomery County Green Bank received an approximate $14 million grant from the county that was part of a local utility merger process.
+As another example, the State of Nevada enacted the Nevada Clean Energy Fund (another term for a green bank) that established the authority and charter for the institution but requires the fund's board of directors to be responsible for securing the necessary startup and capitalization dollars to launch the fund.
+In North Carolina, Duke University and the Coalition for Green Capital conducted a market opportunity overview to determine the benefits of a green bank for the state and the organizational structure it should use.
+The study, along with others, led to the creation of the North Carolina Clean Energy Fund.